At Camp Tournesol, we are passionate about bringing French learning to kids outside of the classroom.

 Workbooks

-We’ve created over a dozen great French workbooks centered around different themes such as the house, the weather, the seasons, and more so that your child can practice their French all year round, whether in school or at home!
+We’ve created over a dozen great French workbooks centred around different themes such as the house, the weather, the seasons, and more so that your child can practice their French all year round, whether in school or at home!

 Other tips